-What is a research volunteer?
+What is a research partner?

 “Having [people with arthritis] in committee discussions has been a really positive move.
 They cut through jargon and ask the simple but important questions that we scientists rarely do.”
 Professor Luke O'Neill, Versus Arthritis funding committee chair

-Our research volunteers are people with lived experience of arthritis who are key to bringing real life perspectives to our research funding activities.
-Our research volunteers work as equal partners in all our activities to ensure that the research we fund and support is of the highest quality and based on the pressing needs of people with arthritis.
+Our research partners are people with lived experience of arthritis who are key to bringing real life perspectives to our research funding activities.
+Our research partners work as equal partners in all our activities to ensure that the research we fund and support is of the highest quality and based on the pressing needs of people with arthritis.
 Our collective aim is to maximise improvements to their quality of life through research, now and in the future.

 What does this role involve?

 “I am asked to take part in a range of activities, such as visiting centres of excellence, commenting on products designed to make life easier for patients, lobbying my MP, working with European partners in OA [osteoarthritis] research and co-delivering workshops to help scientists involve patients in their activities.
 It keeps me busy and I get great job satisfaction!”
-Maureen Grossman, research volunteer.
+Maureen Grossman, research partner.

 - Working as a member of one of our research advisory groups to help inform research funding priorities.